novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-82.md

 "Yes, I heard that part as well."

 "Talking about it makes me angry.
-Because 【Daehan Electric】 decided to run the service themselves, our plans fell apart."
+Because suddenly【Daehan Electric】 decided to run the service themselves, our plans fell apart."

 "What if you push for it again?
 Do you think you can persuade those cable operators?"

 "I'm not sure about that."

-"What about you, Chairman?
+"What do you reallly think, Chairman?
 Have you lost your determination?"

 "I will definitely do it.
 When the time is right.
 But hearing you say now is the right time, my motivation suddenly surged."

 Lee Hyun-woo smiled.

-'This guy, he's going to start.'
+'This guy is going to start.'

 If someone asked him if he expected this outcome, he would obviously say it was fifty-fifty.